-Essentially a Conceptual artist devoted to the making rather than dematerializing of images, Lockhart creates a remarkable reading lesson in the nature of photographic representation: the play of reflections and doublings across a grid of windows so hallucinatory that it thrusts the protagonist forward into our space, as if he stood with us before this rain-soaked bedroom/skyline that puts interior and exteriorimagination and realityonto a single plane; the camera's automatic production of significance and drama from each individually banal detail, from the American flag to the aircraft warning lights to the wrinkles on the young man's shirt; and the uncanny replacement of the real with its surrogate or simulation.
-Ultimately, Lockhart's pictureintentionally uneventful yet unquestionably seductive and intriguingis about the process of perception that we bring to it.
-As such, it constitutes an important meditation upon the nature of subjective experience in the late twentieth century.
+This work is a remarkable reading lesson in the nature of photographic representation, with its play of reflections and doublings across a grid of windows that thrusts the protagonist forward into our space, as if he stood with us before this rain-soaked bedroom/skyline conflating interior and exterior-imagination and reality-onto a single plane.
+The camera mysteriously draws significance and drama from each banal detail-from the American flag, to the aircraft warning lights, to the wrinkles on the young man's shirt.
+In its synthesis of the quotidian and the ineffable, Lockhart's picture is an important statement on the nature of subjective experience in our time.